MindDataLabs/dt_eng_zoomcamp_2026/README.md

 # dt_eng_zoomcamp_2026
-Project(s) developed as part of the Data Engineering Zoomcamp 2026
+Activities developed as part of the Data Engineering Zoomcamp 2026